Skaytacium/qugit/README.md

 ### How do I use it?

-Just clone it (`git clone https://github.com/Skaytacium/qugit`) into your project's top level/root directory and add `gitbat` to your `.gitignore`.
+Just clone it (`git clone https://github.com/Skaytacium/qugit`) into your project's top level/root directory and add `qugit` to your `.gitignore`.

 The `win` folder contains all the scripts.